rackslab/FireHPC/README.md

 running multiple emulated HPC clusters in parallel on the same host, each cluster running in its dedicated zone.

+The following services are automatically deployed in the emulated cluster:

+- Slurm workload manager
+- SlurmDBD accounting with MariaDB backend
+- Slurmrestd REST API
+- LDAP directory with TLS
+- SSH with public keys
+- OpenMPI

 ## Architecture

 FireHPC requires Python >= 3.9.